Fetty Wap Robbery Bloodbath: Three People Suffer Gunshot Wounds

 — HipHopDX (@HipHopDX) March 28, 2017

-Fuzz is Fetty Wap’s long-time rival, and has previously been booked for gun possession and assault.
+Fuzz is Fetty Wap’s long-time rival and has previously been booked for gun possession and assault.
 Even though Fuzz was captured on video holding a gun in his hands, it’s unclear if he actually fired a single shot that night.

 After the bloodbath, however, authorities arrested Fuzz for assault and weapons offenses for gun-whipping one of Fetty Wap’s boys in the head and face.
 While Fuzz hasn’t been charged in the shooting, he was reportedly using a gun he was not legally allowed to carry.